smartcatai/smartcat-serge-bootstrap/README.md

 ```

 Congratulations!
 You now live in the world of smooth continuous localization _(press Ctrl+C anytime to get back to reality)_.

+## Running Serge in a non-interactive mode

+When you don't need an interactive shell (especially when you're running Serge on a dedicated server), you can use a provided `run-in-docker` wrapper, as follows:

+    $ ./run-in-docker serge localize configs/project-a.serge

+or:

+    $ ./run-in-docker ./sync-loop.sh

 ## Adding new projects